MajkelAndzelo/ror-my-blog/README.md

 - editing and deletion,
 - image uploading.

-The application uses implementation of best coding practices and security measures.
+MyBlog uses implementation of best coding practices and security measures.